alphagov/prototype-case-joined-up-services/key-decisions-and-evidence.md

 Evidence 11b: "Everything from Treasury looks at one project.
 You don’t get rewarded if your service helps a different service."
 P?

+Evidence 11c: Disjointed services caused by the [government funding model are not set up for cross boundary collaboration](https://trello.com/b/zLjzJBwZ/q1-policy-delivery-ops-research) and delivery of end to end services.

+Evidence 11d: Logistic problems getting in the way of collaboration such as [people not using the same tech](https://trello.com/b/zLjzJBwZ/q1-policy-delivery-ops-research).

+Evidence 11e: [Government structure stands in the way of collaboration](https://trello.com/b/zLjzJBwZ/q1-policy-delivery-ops-research).
+For example: policy teams under different directors, operations sitting separately, teams in different locations, and an end to end service spanning across organisations.
+Aligning these organisational objectives is hard.

 ## Sprint 4

 ### Decision 12